Relintai/pandemonium_engine_docs/03_usage/05_animation/01_introduction.md

 Pandemonium's animation engine doesn't stop here.
-If you're already comfortable with Pandemonium's scripting language `doc_gdscript` and :doc:`/classes/index` you know that each node type is a class and has a bunch of callable methods.
+If you're already comfortable with Pandemonium's scripting language you know that each node type is a class and has a bunch of callable methods.

 For example, the `AudioStreamPlayer` node type has a